 How much sodium do adult dogs need?

 The Association of American Feed Control Officials (AAFCO) recommends that commercial dog foods contain at least 0.3% sodium for optimal growth and development.
-This is the minimum recommended level.

 What are the dietary sources of sodium?